cfriedt/pipeline-commander/README.md

 # pipeline-commander
 A hackish tool to trigger a [GitLab](https://gitlab.com) pipeline and wait for its completion.

-It's kind of like the poor man's version of [Multi-Project Pipelines](https://docs.gitlab.com/ee/ci/multi_project_pipeline_graphs.html) a feature just [released in GitLab 9.3](https://about.gitlab.com/2017/06/22/gitlab-9-3-released/).
+It's kind of like the poor man's version of the [Multi-Project Pipelines](https://docs.gitlab.com/ee/ci/multi_project_pipeline_graphs.html) feature just [released in GitLab 9.3](https://about.gitlab.com/2017/06/22/gitlab-9-3-released/).

 # Usage
 ```